yellowmessenger/documentation/docs/platform_concepts/inbox/inbox.md

 ## <a name="agentstatus"></a> 3.
 Default agent status

-> Admin cannot change the status of any other agent.
+> An admin cannot change the status of any agents.

 Inbox offers three default agent statuses that you can choose to define your availability.
 These statuses are the foundation based on which the incoming tickets are assigned to you.
 Ensure that you are indeed selecting the correct status at any time.